 Is Renadyl safe?
 For most people, it appears to be yes.
 In one study, researchers gave people with stage 3 and 4 kidney disease dosages of 90, 180, and 270 billion colony forming units for 6 months.
 This was equal to 2 capsules 4 capsules and 6 capsules a day.
 No significant negative side effects were reported.

 In human studies side effects were mild.
 For example, some people reported bloating.
-Online testimonials from those who've used the supplement have included muscle spasms, upset stomach, diarrhea.
+Online testimonials from those who've used the supplement have included muscle spasms, upset stomach, and diarrhea.
 Side effects will likely vary.
 Here are some general things to consider when taking this or any new supplement.

 - Start with less than recommended for the first week